Research and Industry

 Examples of our work

-We’ve been working with academics at the University of Exeter to help engage the public with their work.
+We’ve been working with academics from Exeter and beyond to help engage the public with their work.
 To get an idea of what we can produce, we have some example outputs from these latest projects below:

 Exhibitions